Reform Jersey: Formation

 Reform Jersey was founded in 2012 as a pressure group by Montfort Tadier and Sam Mézec.
-On 24 April 2014, Deputies Mézec and Le Cornu announced that it would become a party to contest the 2014 general election scheduled for October.
+On 24 April 2014, Deputies Mézec and Nick Le Cornu announced that it would become a party to contest the 2014 general election scheduled for October.
 It was legally registered as a political party at the Royal Court on 4 July 2014.
-Reform Jersey founding member Deputy Nick Le Cornu was expelled from the party in September 2014 for posting an offensive Tweet about another politician.
+Reform Jersey founding member Deputy Le Cornu was expelled from the party in September 2014 for posting an offensive Tweet about another politician.

 Candidates

 For the 2014 general election on 15 October 2014, Reform Jersey put up eight candidates.
 Deputies Sam Mézec, Montfort Tadier and Geoff Southern were re-elected but none of the new Reform candidates were successful.

 In the 2018 general election on 16 May 2018, the party returned four deputies (including new Deputies Robert Ward and Carina Alves), with Mézec gaining a senatorial seat.
-On the 3rd of July 2018, Mézec was appointed first Minister of Children and Housing.
-After nearly only two and half years in the role, on the 8th of November 2020 Mézec resigned from his role as the Minister of Children and Housing in support of a vote of no confidence against the Chief Minister, and subsequently the party organised into a parliamentary 'Opposition' block and allocated their members policy portfolios.
+On 3 July 2018, Mézec was appointed first Minister of Children and Housing.
+After nearly two and a half years in the role, on 8 November 2020 Mézec resigned from his role as the Minister of Children and Housing in support of a vote of no confidence against the Chief Minister, and subsequently the party organised into a parliamentary 'Opposition' block and allocated their members policy portfolios.

 In the 2022 general election the party won 10 seats, doubling the seat count of its prior highest electoral performance and becoming the largest political party in the States Assembly.

+In January 2024, the Moore government, led by the Better Way movement, was ousted by Reform Jersey and a group of independents in a vote of no confidence.
+This led to a new government led by Chief Minister Lyndon Farnham.
+Sam Mézec became Minister for Housing, Carina Alves became Assistant Chief Minister, Lyndsay Feltham became Minister for Social Security and Robert Ward became Minister for Education.

+On 2 April 2026, it was announced in the Jersey Evening Post that Deputy Montfort Tadier would be seeking a sixth term in the States Assembly, again representing St Brelade.
+It was also revealed that former Environment Minister John Young had joined the party and would be running alongside Deputy Tadier for one of the three St Brelade seats.

+Ahead of the 2026 general election, Deputy Geoff Southern announced he would be retiring.
+Incumbent Deputies Mézec, Tom Coles, Raluca Kovacs, Ward and Catherine Curtis confirmed their intention to stand again with Mézec seeking a Senatorial mandate and Ward running for Connétable of St Helier.

+At the 2026 Jersey general election, Reform Jersey won seven seats in the States Assembly, down from ten in 2022.
+The party retained seats in St Helier South, St Helier Central and St Brelade, but lost representation in St Saviour and failed to win an island-wide Senator seat.
+Mézec finished tenth in the Senator election, with the top nine candidates elected, while Ward was defeated by Inna Gardiner in the election for Connétable of St Helier.